lukecav/awesome-blocks/README.md

 * [Otter Blocks](https://wordpress.org/plugins/otter-blocks/) - Create beautiful and attracting posts, pages, and landing pages with Gutenberg Blocks and Template Library by Otter.
 Otter comes with dozens of Gutenberg blocks that are all you need to build beautiful pages.
 * [Packerland Custom Blocks](https://wordpress.org/plugins/packerland-custom-blocks/) - Updates Gutenberg with extra features.
 * [Premium Blocks](https://wordpress.org/plugins/premium-blocks-for-gutenberg/) - Gutenberg blocks that will help you build amazing pages with the new WordPress Gutenberg editor.
+* [PricingBlock](https://wordpress.org/plugins/pricingblock/) - With PricingBlock you can create modren pricing table with Gutenberg in just few clicks.
 * [Qubely Blocks – Full-fledged Gutenberg Toolkit](https://wordpress.org/plugins/qubely/) - The one and only Gutenberg block plugin you will ever need.
 * [Reusable Blocks Extended](https://wordpress.org/plugins/reusable-blocks-extended/) - Extend Gutenberg Reusable Blocks feature with a complete admin panel, widgets, shortcodes and PHP functions.
 * [Section Block](https://wordpress.org/plugins/section-block/) - Adds a Section Block to new WordPress Blocks editor.